sparkflows/sparkflows-docs/docs/installation/credential-store/credential-store-connection.rst

 Add Connection
 -----------

-Click on ADD CONNECTION, Select either of two ie Add Connection For All or Add Connection For Group, depending on need.
+Click on ADD CONNECTION.
+Select either of the two, Add Connection For All or Add Connection For Group based on your requirements.

 .. figure:: ../../_assets/credential_store/8.PNG
    :alt: Credential Store
    :width: 90%

 Add Connection Parameter
 --------------------------